 Armed with a bulb planter, your favorite bulbs, and some bulb fertilizer,

-planting bulbs is easy and fun.
-The only problem is you have to wait all
+planting fall bulbs is easy and fun.
+There's just one problem: you have to

-winter long to see the flowers that you cherish so much each spring.
-The
+wait all winter long to see the flowers that you cherish so much each spring.

-wait is well worth it, as they cause your spirits to soar once the snow melts.
+The wait is well worth it, as they cause your spirits to soar once the snow

-And, they bring a profusion of color back to nature.
+melts and blooming begins.
+And, they bring a profusion of color back to your

 In general, planting should be done four to six weeks before the first frost

 in your area.
 But, if you missed this window, don't worry.
-Go ahead and plant
+Fall planted bulbs

-1. Prepare the flower bed- Pull all the weeds from the area.
+1. Prepare the flower bed- Pull and remove all weeds from the

-Then, turn the soil over, breaking up clumps of soil and loosening the soil
+area.
+Then, turn the soil over, breaking up clumps of soil and loosening

-2. Select a planting pattern for your bulbs- Assuming you have
+2. Select a planting pattern for your bulbs- After selecting

-selected the bulbs you want to plant, you need to decide how you want to
+the bulbs you want to plant and grow, you need to decide how you want to

 arrange them.
-You can mix and match, and overall display your creativity
+You can mix and match, displaying your creativity.
+Before you

 3. Dig the hole- If you have a bulb planter or loose soil, this job